opentrials/opentrials-airflow/README.md

 This requires the Vault's password file to be located on `./.vault_pass`, so Ansible is able to decrypt the production variables.

+### Configuration

+Our Airflow instance will need a few configuration variables and connections to be able to run the supplied DAGs.
+Please follow the [CONFIGURATION.md](./CONFIGURATION.md) file in order to know what those variable mean and how to use them.

 ### Debugging

 Some useful docker tricks for development and debugging: